 Matthew 5:1-16

-Jesus said: “Blessed are those who mourn, for they shall be comforted.
+Jesus said: “Blessed are those who mourn, for they shall be comforted."

 For those of us who long for a better, more peaceful world, this is a painful, distressing time, a time of mourning, as we watch the violence that has claimed the lives of over 100,000 Syrians… driven over 3 million Syrians over the borders into refugee camps, and displaced an additional 6 or 7 million Syrians from their homes.
+The human toll in Syria — in deaths, displacement and refugees— is staggering.
+Above all, I think it’s the images of the children that haunt us.

 And yet—as Charles Blow reminded us recently in the New York Times[1]—there are millions of other children who die each year on this planet with little notice of malnutrition and of illnesses that could be prevented or treated if the world cared enough.